superkidsyuvan/EM_STEAM/README.md

 (the program should be running now idk)

+### side note:

+only run "npm install electron" if it is your first time running the program, although if you download it again (maybe because updated), run the command.
+Not sure if that made sense but **YES**

 # Overview and cool stuff

 Guys its **EVIL** cece from cocomelon but in Electronic Mayhem!!